 Fall and Spring (1-3) Staff.
+This course may be repeated for credit when topics vary.

 Students will conduct research in anthropology focused on selected issues and problems such as inequality and justice, the environment, ethnic relations and minorities, war and peace, population, and social changes.
-It may be repeated for credit when topics vary.
-Course is repeatable.